MillenniumDB/wukong-engine/docs/development.md

 | `revert`   | Reverts a previous commit                            | `revert: revert "feat: add text deduplication"`                  |

 The `<optional-emoji>` can be used to visually categorize the commit, but is not strictly required.
-The project uses the emoji convention from [Gitmoji](https://gitmoji.dev/), which is also available in the [VS Code Gitmoji Extension](https://marketplace.visualstudio.com/items?itemName=seatonjiang.gitmoji-vscode).
+The project uses the emoji convention from [Gitmoji](https://gitmoji.dev/), which is also available in the [Gitmoji VS Code Extension](https://marketplace.visualstudio.com/items?itemName=seatonjiang.gitmoji-vscode).

 ### Branch Names